RuiAAPeres/Receiver/README.md

 ~Well, to make your codebase awesome of course.~ There are a lot of places where the observer pattern can be useful.
 In the most simplistic scenario, when delegation is not good enough and you have an `1-to-N` relationship.

-A good use case for this would in tracking an UIApplication lifecycle:
+A good use case for this would in tracking an `UIApplication`'s lifecycle:

 ```swift
 enum ApplicationLifecycle {